ZyAmberPitts/guess-the-number-scratch/README.md

 ## 🪩 Bonus Surprise

 You're a super star!
-Use code `ZyCodes` at checkout on [luxiriesarchv.com](https://luxiriesarchv.com) for a special discount ✨
+Use your code at checkout on [luxiriesarchv.com](https://luxiriesarchv.com) for a special discount ✨

 ---